ibm-cloud-docs/containers/cs_cli_reference.md

    <dd>The name or ID of the cluster.
 This value is required.</dd>

    <dt><code>--kube-version <em>MAJOR.MINOR.PATCH</em></code></dt>
    <dd>The Kubernetes version of the cluster.
-If this flag is not specified, the Kubernetes master is update to the default API version.
+If you do not specify a version, the Kubernetes master is updated to the default API version.
 To see available versions, run [bx cs kube-versions](#cs_kube_versions).
 This value is optional.</dd>

    <dt><code>-f</code></dt>
    <dd>Use this option to force the update of the master with no user prompts.
 This value is optional.</dd>